Markets

 Since that time, however, American job growth crushed estimates in March and the US and Iran have reached a ceasefire.
 But the upward pressure on US retail gasoline prices continues — as does the lack of traffic through the Strait of Hormuz.

-Traders think its roughly a coin flip as to whether the central bank has shifted gears to deliver a rate hike by about Q3 2027, but see less than one-in-five shot of any rate increases being delivered this year.
+Traders think its roughly a coin flip as to whether the central bank has shifted gears to deliver a rate hike by about Q3 2027, but see a less than one-in-five shot of any rate increases being delivered this year.

-“I am not sure I remember a point in time in the last 10 years when there was nothing priced in either direction for a full twelve months,” wrote Brent Donnelly, president of Spectra Markets, head of this decision.
+“I am not sure I remember a point in time in the last 10 years when there was nothing priced in either direction for a full twelve months,” wrote Brent Donnelly, president of Spectra Markets, ahead of this decision.
 “To get a greater than 50% chance of a move in rates, you have to scan all the way down to October 2027.”

 More Markets